Crafty-creates/laura-chege/README.md

 ### Hi there 👋

 I'm Laurah Chege.
-I do cloud things.
+Talk cloud to me.

-. 🔭 I’m currently working on CI/CD and Infra Automation (focus is on DevOps)...
+. 🔭 CI/CD and Infra Automation ()...

 . 🌱 I’m occasionally improving my programming skills with Python and I'm taking my baby steps with GoLang..

-. ⚡ Fun fact: I enjoy involving automation in almost everything I do (they call it working smart).
+. ⚡ Fun fact: I enjoy involving automation in almost everything I do (they call it working smart, lol).

 . ⚡ Everything is art if you think a little more about it.
 Crafty-creates sounds cool, no ?